-The Labor Market Conditions Index for June Remains Negative
+The Labor Market Conditions Index for July Shows Improvement

 by Doug Short

-Despite the favorable jobs report for June, the latest update of the Labor Market Conditions Index remains negative.
+In light of the favorable jobs report for July, the latest update of the Labor Market Conditions Index has eased upward into positive territory.

 The LMCI is a relatively recent indicator developed by Federal Reserve economists to assess changes in the labor market conditions.
-Today's release of the June data came in at -1.9, up from an upwardly revised -3.6 in May (previously -4.8).
+The latest LMCI update came in at 1.
+The June value was revised upward to -0.1 (previously -1.9), and the May value was revised upward to -3.4 (previously -3.6).
 The cumulative index (discussed below) peaked six months ago in December 2015.
-Investing.com had forecast a flat 0.0.

 The indicator, designed to illustrate expansion and contraction of labor market conditions, was initially announced in May 2014, but the data series was constructed back to August 1976.
 Here is a linear view of the complete LMCI.
 We've highlighted recessions with callouts for its value the month recessions begin and for the latest index value.